-I came across the undated playbill recently, with my dirty fingerprints on it, and was reminded of my resolve to get the script of the play for later reading.
+Eva and I were in San Francisco during January, 2002.
+We attended a performance of the play Copenhagen at the Curran Theater, the undated playbill of which I recently came across, and was reminded of my resolve to get the script of the play for later reading.
 I have now done so.
 I am glad I did because I had forgotten the important points it presented.
 These points are in the realms of war, science, philosophy, patriotism, politics and morality.
 Will this be enough for you to chew on?

 Terminology used in this blog entry needs to be explained.
 The uncertainty principle is well known and firmly in the popular and scientific vocabulary.
 However, the German phrase used originally and more accurately by Heisenberg and others translates to indeterminability.
 Hence, the use of the word in the title of this blog.

-Finally, the Postscript gives us an “outline sketch” of the scientific and historical background to the play [Please left-click on any image for better viewing]:
+Finally, the Postscript gives us an “outline sketch” of the scientific and historical background to the play: